 Every time you include a quote, you should cite it.
 Even if you paraphrase it, it is still a good idea to give credit to the author of the original text.
 This way, you will also avoid any trouble with plagiarism.

 To create a citation for your quote, you should first choose a format (or a style).
 There are many of them.
 The most commonly used formats are Chicago, MLA, APA.
 All of them are used for all kinds of in-text citations, essays, and even bibliographies.
-If you are writing an assignment for your college, you should get a list of instructions that would tell you which format you should use for the essay.
+If you are writing an assignment for your college, you should get a list of instructions that would tell you how essay format you should use.
 There are small differences between all styles, but all are very easy to understand.

 This is a different kind of quote that is used for bigger phrases, and you know that there is no way you can paraphrase the text or shorten it.
 If the used quote is longer than an average sentence, or 40 words (for APA), longer than 100 words (for Chicago), and longer than 3-4 lines (depends on what kind of text you are working with), you should make in a block quote.